MysteryPancake/Houdini-OpenCL/README.md

 #bind point &P float3
 ```

 This only affects the loop range, not data access.
-You can write a totally different attribute if you want.
+You can read/write totally different attributes if you want.

 ## Precision